VNG-Realisatie/nlx/docs/content/get-started/consume-an-api.md

 ```

 The following command will run the outway using the Docker image we just fetched.
+You might need to give `org.key` the group read permisson.

 ```bash
 docker run --detach \